 When we need information, products, services, or entertainment these days, we often turn to the Internet.
 Fortunately, technological advancements have made it much more common for people to run and maintain their own websites... even if they don't have much training in web development or HTML coding.
 This is because there are websites out there can help you create your own website without needing to spend money on buying a domain name, hosting your website on your own server computer, or paying a web developer to design your website for you!

-Weebly is a website that is used to create and host other websites.
-It functions by allowing users to select a template and a type of domain, and then add and customize elements on the website by clicking, dragging & dropping, and typing.
-Text, videos, audio, blogs, titles, and more can be manipulated in this way.
+Weebly.com is a website that is used to create and host other websites.
+It functions by allowing users to select a template and a type of domain, and then add and customize elements by clicking, dragging & dropping, and typing.
+Text, videos, audio, blogs, and more can be manipulated in this way.

-Using the toolbars and menus on Weebly is easy, so you can add text boxes, additional pages and menus, social media tools, clickable buttons, and more.
+Using the toolbars and menus on the platform is easy, so you can add text boxes, additional pages and menus, social media tools, clickable buttons, and more.
 Using the menu on the left side of the screen, click and drag any element over to the main part of the window to place it precisely where you want it on your web page.
-You can test out your ideas before publishing a finished product, and if you need help at any time, Weebly’s live chat can assist you.
-You should also check out our step-by-step tutorial on how to use Weebly to become an instant pro!
+You can test out your ideas before publishing a finished product, and if you need help at any time, their live chat can assist you.
+You should also check out this step-by-step tutorial on how to use Weebly to become an instant pro!

 If you don't have much experience in computer-related fields, that's okay by Weebly.
 Using its drag-and-drop features, you can easily manipulate every minor detail of your website without needing to understand a thing about HTML or coding.
 You can still have full control over each aspect of the website, editing each element of each web page as often as you want.